 A note on service and emotional support dogs

-Please note that Animal Humane Society doesn't offer service dog or emotional support animal training or resources.
+Animal Humane Society does not offer service dog or emotional support animal training or resources.

-Service dogs are uniquely trained dogs that help their disabled owner with specific tasks.
-For more information on service dogs, please contact Can-do Canines, Helping Paws, or Assistance Dogs International for more information on service dogs.
+Service dogs are uniquely trained dogs that help humans living with disabilities with specific tasks.
+For more information on service dogs, please contact Can-do Canines, Helping Paws, or Assistance Dogs International.

-Emotional support dogs provide emotional or therapeutic support for their owner, but do not qualify as service dogs.
+Emotional support dogs provide emotional or therapeutic support but do not qualify as service dogs.
 Please speak with your healthcare provider to learn more about emotional support animals.